All Episodes

 They get the end of sanctions.

-This was a total cave, and it sounds to me like you think it was a victory because they aren't going to hate us anymore.
+And it sounds to me like you think it was a victory because they aren't going to hate us anymore.

-I think that in some way I think it gives us a say in this process, something that we didn't have before.
+I think that in some way, I think it gives us a say in this process, something that we didn't have before.

 That's what I'm trying to argue.